Languages of Ghana: Dangme

 Dangme is one of the Ga–Dangme languages within the Kwa branch.
 It is spoken in Greater Accra, in south-east Ghana and Togo.
+Dangme is a West African Kwa language spoken in Ghana, and it has been gaining popularity among Ghana residents.

 Dagaare

 Dagaare is another of the Gur languages.
 It is spoken in the Upper West Region of Ghana.
 It is also spoken in Burkina Faso.
+Waali, spoken by the Wala people, and the Dagaare language are languages that can be understood by each other's speakers.

 Ga

 Ga is the other Ga–Dangme language within the Kwa branch.
 Ga is spoken in south-eastern Ghana, in and around the capital Accra.
+It is a Niger-Congo language in the Kwa branch, spoken by around 600,000 people in Ghana.
+Six separate towns comprised the Ga-speaking peoples: Accra, Osu, Labadi, Teshi, Nungua, and Tema.
+Each town had a central stool of importance in Ga traditions.
+Accra, among these towns, rose to prominence and now serves as Ghana's capital.

 Nzema

 Nzema is one of the Bia languages, closely related to Akan.
 It is spoken by the Nzema people in the Western Region of Ghana.
 It is also spoken in the Ivory Coast.
+Nzema, also known as Appolo, is mainly spoken in Ghana's Jomoro district and Ivory Coast's Comoé district.
+In 2004, it had around 330,000 speakers.
+The Nzema language utilizes a Latin-based script and comprises a total of twenty-four alphabetic characters.

 Kasem

 Kasem is a Gurunsi language, in the Gur branch.
 It is spoken in the Upper Eastern Region of Ghana.
 It is also spoken in Burkina Faso.
+By 1998, Kasem had around 250,000 speakers, divided between Ghana (130,000) and Burkina Faso (120,000).
+It's alternatively known as Kasena, Kasim, Kassem, Kasɩm, or Kassena.